danielearwicker/danielearwicker.github.io/_posts/2024-04-24-Prompt-Engineer.md

 title: How to become a prompt engineer
 ---

-Added a run-through of [a talk I gave today](talks/) about an application of LLMs I worked on in mid-2023.
+A run-through of [a talk I gave today](https://youtu.be/ABCEqSyCHPg) about an application of LLMs I worked on in mid-2023.